oconnellryan/oconnellryan.github.io/ufc-judging-analysis.md

 In this graph, the only statistically significant difference that can be seen is in significant distance strikes.

 #### Striker-Grappler Preference Scores:
 While the graphs above do a good job of showcasing specific judge tendencies, I also wanted to create a single metric that identifies their preference of strikers versus grapplers.
-In order to do this, the position model was used and the predictors were first broken into striking and grappling predictors.
+In order to do this, the position model was used and the predictors were first broken into striking and grappling predictors. &nbsp;<br>
-**Striking predictors:** included
+**Striking predictors:**
 - significant distance strikes
 - significant clinch strikes
 - knockdowns &nbsp;<br>